opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/cybersource/iFrame/README.md

 c) Set up Your Stripe Test Account to work with OPF.

-d) Prepare the [Postman Environment](Stripe-elements-HOSTED_FIELDS_environment_configuration.json) file so the collection can be imported with all your OPF Tenant and Stripe Test Account unique values.
+d) Prepare the Postman Environment file so the collection can be imported with all your OPF Tenant and Stripe Test Account unique values.

 ## Create a Stripe Account ##
-You can sign up for a free Stripe Test Account at https://dashboard.stripe.com/register.
+You can sign up for a free Cybersource Test Account at [https://dashboard.stripe.com/register](https://ebctest.cybersource.com/ebc2/Information published on non-SAP site).

 ## Creating the Merchant Account Group